IGood/boilerplatezero/README.md

 ### <a name="dpgenerated"></a>🛠 Generated Code

 Here's an example of hand-written code &amp; the corresponding generated code.<br>
-Note that the default value for the dependency property is specified in the user's code &amp; the documentation comment on `IdPropertyKey` is copied to the generated `Id` property.
+Note that the default value for the dependency property is specified in the user's code &amp; included in the property metadata along with the appropriate property-changed handler.<br>
+The documentation comment on `IdPropertyKey` is copied to the generated `Id` property.

 ```csharp
 // 👩‍💻 Widget.cs